-Tens of thousands of people are injured by defective products each year in the United States, some of them right here in Georgia.
+Tens of thousands of people are injured by defective products each year in the United States, many of them right here in Georgia.

 If a defective product hurt you or someone you love, you may have grounds for a product liability claim.
 This type of personal injury civil lawsuit allows victims to seek compensation for injuries and other losses related to the use of faulty or dangerous products.

 Under Georgia law, a product that causes injury may be deemed defective due to:

 - Design.
 The design includes a defect that renders the product unreasonably dangerous, regardless of the quality of manufacturing.

 - Manufacturing.
 The product may have been assembled incorrectly by the manufacturer or made of poor-quality, unsafe, or improper components.